wafwoof/roadmap-chat-server/content/README.md

 Looking forward, the entire structure and model of chat will have to be revised.
 The structure and feature-set will be experimented with until the app is fairly convincing.

+Please contact me at [kaz@rdmap.dev] if you come across any issues while using the software.

 ## Version 0.1.1b

 Some big improvements: